RichardRNStudio/react-native-find-local-devices/README.md

 <p>This package allows you detect all devices over your local network with websocket connection.</p>
 <p>You've to add a timeout and an array of ports as parameters.
 The package will try to create a connection with those ports and return the ip adresses which have successful connection.</p>
 <p>See the example: <a href=" https://github.com/RichardRNStudio/react-native-local-devices/example">https://github.com/RichardRNStudio/react-native-local-devices/example</a></p>
-<p>NOTICE: It doesn't works under IOS yet.
+<p>NOTICE: It doesn't work under IOS yet.
 If you can help me in this case please contact me on the following email: info@rnstudio.hu</p>
 <p><i>This package has been written for the PC Controller react-native application as a submodule.</i></p>
   <a href="https://pccontroller.rnstudio.hu">Visit the PC Controller website</a>
 </p>